Selway River Rafting

 Day 3 – Layover Day

 After breakfast, the crew will set up a lunch table so everyone can make themselves a bag lunch.
 The layover day is a pick your own adventure day.
-While those that want a challenging day will head out early on a big hike (like Shissler Peak) with one of the guides, most people will stay to fish Moose Creek, head up to explore the historic Moose Creek Ranger station and landing strip, or spend the day lounging and swimming in the river.
+While those that want a challenging day will head out early on a big hike (like the Shissler Peak Fire Lookout) with one of the guides, most people will stay to fish Moose Creek, head up to explore the historic Moose Creek Ranger station and landing strip, or spend the day lounging and swimming in the river.
 This is many people’s favorite day of the trip.
 Rather than packing and unpacking, it is a day simply being in one of the most pristine wildernesses in the world.

 *** On 6-day trips there will still be a layover it may be on Day 4 instead of Day 3 depending upon the conditions.